Blog

 A homeowner-friendly checklist for interior painting prep, including furniture, wall condition, access, and what to decide before paint starts.

 Painting goes more smoothly when the prep decisions are made before the first drop cloth comes out.
+Here’s the checklist that makes the biggest difference.

 Clear the room as much as you can

 Move small furniture, art, fragile items, and anything hanging on the walls.
 Large pieces can often stay if they can be shifted and protected, but less clutter makes the work cleaner and faster.
+Don’t forget closets if they’re in scope, and curtains and blinds if windows are being trimmed out.

 Decide on colors and sheen early